razorpodx/PET/README.md

 ### How to commit

-1. Run `git commit` to commit the project with the pre-commit hook
+1. Run `git commit -m "Commit Message"` to commit the project with the pre-commit hook

 ## License